Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Numerical illustrations

-Table \ref{tab:nullres} shows the null model results.
-RNSP keeps the nominal size well across all the models considered, returning no intervals of significance at least 90\% of the time in all situations.
-The lowest (but still correct) coverage of exactly 90\% is achieved for the Symmetric Binomial model: this is because that distribution admits only two values ($-1$, $1$), and therefore the single level $\tilde{f}^{\{3\}}_{[s_m,e_m]} = 0$ (see Section \ref{sec:sc1}) always achieves the minimum in $D_{[s_m,e_m]}$.
-As there are no other candidate test levels $\tilde{f}_{[s_m,e_m]}^{\{j\}}$ to choose from when minimising $\|\text{sign}(Y_{s_m:e_m} - \tilde{f}_{[s_m,e_m]}^{\{j\}})\|_{\mathcal{I}^a_{[s_m,e_m]}}$, this results in $D_{[s_m,e_m]}$ being relatively large, and therefore RNSP keeps its 90\% coverage promise for this model exactly, rather than generously as in the other models.
-H-SMUCE behaves correctly for the two Gaussian models, but fails for the discrete distributions and model Mix 1, which contains mass points.
-It is unexpectedly successful in the Plain Cauchy model, but this is perhaps it has very limited detection power in the Cauchy model with change-points (more on this model below).
-It also underperforms for model Mix 2, which is continuous (and within the domain of attraction of the Gaussian distribution) but multimodal.
-SN-NSP fails for the discrete distributions, which is a consequence of the (asymptotically guaranteed) closeness of the self-normalised deviation measure to the appropriate functional of the Wiener process not ``kicking in'' in these instances (due to the relatively small sample sizes).
+The null models used are listed in Table \ref{tab:models}, and Table \ref{tab:nullres} shows the associated results.
+RNSP, MQS-R and MQS-K keep the nominal size well across all the models considered, returning no intervals of significance at least 95\% of the time in all situations.
+H-SMUCE behaves correctly for the three Gaussian models, but fails for the discrete distributions and model Mix 1, which contains mass points.
+It is unexpectedly successful in the Plain Cauchy model, but this is perhaps because it has very limited detection power in the Cauchy model with change-points (more on this model below).
+It also underperforms slightly for model Mix 2, which is continuous (and within the domain of attraction of the Gaussian distribution) but multimodal.
+SN-NSP fails for the discrete distributions, which is a consequence of the (asymptotically guaranteed) closeness of the self-normalised deviation measure to the appropriate functional of the Wiener process not kicking in in these instances (due to the relatively small sample sizes).

 We now discuss performance for signals with change-points ($N > 0$).
-Table \ref{tab:models2} defines our models.
+Table \ref{tab:models2} defines our models; the model labelled MQS.easy is taken from \url{https://github.com/ljvanegas/mqs/blob/master/mqs.ipynb} and MQS.hard and MQS.vhard are its lower signal-to-noise versions.
 Theorem \ref{th:main} promises that any intervals of significance returned by RNSP at levels $\alpha$ are such that, with probability at least $1-\alpha$, they each contain at least one true change-point.
-In addition to RNSP, H-SMUCE and SN-NSP, we also test versions of RNSP and SN-NSP with the following overlap functions:
+In addition to RNSP, H-SMUCE, MQS-R, MQS-K and SN-NSP, we also test versions of RNSP and SN-NSP with the following overlap functions:

 This setting means that upon detecting a generic interval of significance $[\tilde{s},\tilde{e}]$ within $[s,e]$, the RNSP and SN-NSP algorithms continue on the left interval $[s, \lfloor (\tilde{s} + \tilde{e})/2 \rfloor ]$ and the right interval $[\lfloor (\tilde{s} + \tilde{e})/2 \rfloor +1, e]$ (recall that the no-overlap case results uses the left interval $[s, \tilde{s}]$ and the right interval $[\tilde{e}, e]$).
 We denote the versions of the two procedures with the overlaps as above by RNSP-O and SN-NSP-O, respectively.
 As before, we set $\alpha = 0.1$ for all methods tested.